Undergraduate Course: Environmental Pollution (ECSC09005)

 |Main Exam Diet S2 (April/May)||2:00|

-- The causes of global warming, ozone depletion, enhanced N and S emissions and urban air pollution;
+- Have an understanding of the causes of global warming, ozone depletion, enhanced N and S emissions and urban air pollution.

 - M.K.
 Hill.
 Understanding Environmental Pollution.
 Cambridge University Press, 3rd Edition, 2010.